 14. “Partnering Microsoft for the We Tech Care 2016 event is a terrific opportunity for a health-tech company like Jaga-Me, as we bring top-quality nursing to homes on-demand.
 Besides showcasing our latest solutions at the event, we are also delighted to be able to meet non-profit organisations such as SPD and RSVP, who are making a difference in our local communities by helping the elderly and people with disabilities,” said Mr Julian Koo, CEO, Jaga-Me.

-he total value of cash raised and software donated by Microsoft, employees and partners for the President’s Challenge and its beneficiaries from 2006 is estimated at over S$4 million.
+15. Since 2002, Microsoft has tirelessly rallied support from its extensive partner ecosystem and communities in support of President’s Challenge.
+The total value of cash raised and software donated by Microsoft, employees and partners for the President’s Challenge and its beneficiaries from 2006 is estimated at over S$4 million.

 16. This year’s We Tech Care was made possible through the generosity and support of Gold Sponsors – Accenture Technology Solutions Pte Ltd and Avanade Asia Pte Ltd; and Bronze Sponsors – Challenger Technologies Ltd, Datapulse Technology Limited, and Dimension Data (Singapore) Pte Ltd. In-kind corporate contribution was also provided by Embrya and JTC Corporation.